vsoch/pull-request-action/README.md

   - **PULL_REQUEST_BODY**: the body for the pull request (optional)
   - **PULL_REQUEST_TITLE**: the title for the pull request  (optional)
   - **PULL_REQUEST_DRAFT**: should the pull request be a draft PR? (optional; unset defaults to `false`)

+The `GITHUB_TOKEN` secret is required to interact and authenticate with the GitHub API to open the pull request.

 ## Example use Case: Update Registry